volatilemolotov/beam/learning/tour-of-beam/learning-content/java/introduction/introduction-theory/description.md

 # Tour of Beam Programming Guide

-The Beam Programming Guide is intended for Beam users who want to use the Beam SDK to create data processing pipelines.
-It contains recommendations for using the Beam SDK classes to create and test a pipeline.
-The Programming Guide is not intended as an exhaustive reference, but as a language-independent high-level guide to the software construction of the Beam pipeline.
-When the programming guide is completed, the text will include code examples in several languages that will help illustrate how to implement Beam concepts in your pipelines.
+The Beam Programming Guide is intended for Beam users who want to use the Beam SDKs to create data processing pipelines.
+This guide provides guidance for using the Beam SDK classes to build and test pipelines.
+The programming guide is not intended to be an exhaustive reference, but rather a language-agnostic, high-level guide to programmatically building your Beam pipeline.
+As the programming guide is filled out, the text will include code samples in multiple languages to help illustrate how to implement Beam concepts in your pipelines.

+For a brief introduction to Beam’s basic concepts,take a look at the Basics of the Beam model page before reading the programming guide.

+### Introduction

+Welcome to a Tour Of Beam, a learning guide you can use to get familiar with the Apache Beam.
+The tour is divided into a list of modules that contain learning units covering various Apache Beam features and principles.
+You can access list of modules by ‘’<<<’ button on the left .
+For each module, learning progress is displayed next to it.
+Throughout the tour, you will find list of learning materials, examples, exercises and challenges for you to complete.
+The tour is interqEach learning module contains an example that you can review in the right pane, run and see the output by clicking ‘Run’.
+Try to modify the example to output ‘Beam is great’.
+Each module also contains a challenge based on the material learned.
+Try to solve as many as you can, and if you need help, just click on the ‘Hint’ button or examine the correct solution by clicking the ‘Solution’ button.
+Now let’s start the tour with learning core Beam principles.

 ### Overview